Strider102/Graphics/README.md

 ![alt text](https://github.com/Strider102/Graphics/blob/master/images/statue.png) <br />
 While fooling around with lighting in the fragment shader, textures all of a sudden started working!
 Now the player has a flashlight and can walk and look around the museum with fully functioning textures. <br />
 <br />
 And that's it.
-You can look at the blender file all_assets/blender.
+You can look at the blender file in all_assets/blender.
 A linux executable is in the src folder.
 Enjoy!